iRobotEducation/create3_docs/docs/setup/jetson.md

                 TX packets 1644  bytes 213306 (213.3 KB)
                 TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

+!!! warning
+    Be sure that the [USB/BLE toggle on the robot's adapter board](../../hw/electrical/#adapter-board-overview) is set to the USB position.

 !!! note
     If you ever want to stop using the Jetson device for Create® 3 and re-enable the original USB Device Mode feature (so that you can connect to your Windows PC in headless style), you can simply remove the flag file, or execute the following.